codeurdenuit/GLTFLoader/README.md

 ## GLTF Loder

-To import geometries from a GLTF file
+To import geometries/scene from a GLTF file
 Warning : the project must contain ThreeJS 0.140

 ## Installation